Congruence properties modulo prime powers for a class of partition functions: Introduction and Statement of Results

 Let $p$ be prime.
 In this paper, we study the specialization $(c, d, \ell, m) = (1, p, 1, 1)$.
 Some of the interest in the functions $p_{[c^{\ell}, d^m]}(n)$ comes from their combinatorial interpretation.
-For example, our specialization, $p_{[1, p]}(n)$, counts the number of partitions of $n$ using two colors where one of the colors, say the color red, only has parts which are multiples of $p$.
-Significant interest in $p_{[c^{\ell}, d^m]}(n)$ also comes from the fact that its infinite product generating function is essentially a weakly holomorphic eta-quotient.
-The Dedekind eta-function, $\eta(z)$, is a function of the complex upper half-plane $\mathbb{H}$ defined by
+For~example, our specialization, $p_{[1, p]}(n)$, counts the number of partitions of $n$ using two colors where one of the colors, say the color red, only has parts that are multiples of $p$.
+Interest in $p_{[c^{\ell}, d^m]}(n)$ also comes from the fact that its infinite product generating function is a weakly holomorphic eta-quotient with weight $-1$ and level $p$ with respect to the multiplier system associated to the the Dedekind eta-function, $\eta(z)$.
+The eta-function is a function of the complex upper half-plane defined by

 For details on eta-quotients and modular forms, see Section 2.
 Since $\eta(z)$ is a modular form, one can use the theory of modular forms to study $p_{[c^{\ell}, d^m]}(n)$ as the authors cited above do, and as we do here.
 Our purpose in this paper is to extend and adapt two specific types of theorems on $p(n)$, the ordinary partition function, to the functions $p_{[1,p]}(n)$.
+The generating functions for $p(n)$ and $p_{[1,p]}(n)$ reside in spaces that differ in important ways; in the context of the eta-multiplier, the generating function for $p(n)$ has half-integral weight and level $1$, while the generating function for $p_{[1, p]}(n)$ has integral weight and level $p$.
 With more work, it is likely that our results are extendable and adaptable to the general functions $p_{[c^{\ell}, d^m]}(n)$ and beyond; our study of the infinite family $p_{[1, p]}(n)$ illustrates what is possible.

 We now give the two theorems on $p(n)$ whose analogues we aim to prove for $p_{[1, p]}(n)$.
-Let $\ell \geq 5$ be prime, let $j\geq 1$ be an integer, and let $0\leq \beta_{\ell, j}\leq \ell^j - 1$ be the unique integer satisfying $24\beta_{\ell, j} \equiv 1 \pmod{\ell^j}$.
+Let $\ell \geq 5$ be prime, let $j\geq 1$ be an integer, and let $0\leq \beta_{\ell, j}\leq \ell^j - 1$ be the unique integer satisfying $24\beta_{\ell, j} \equiv 1 \Mod{\ell^j}$.
 We also require integers

 and